Q. Who is eligible for Rent and Utility Assistance?

 Q. What supporting documentation will I need to provide when submitting the application for Emergency Assistance?

-A. The following supporting documentation is required to be submitted electronically after the screening process:
+- A. The following supporting documentation is required to be submitted electronically during the screening process:

 - Proof of Current Income (e.g. award letter, child support, recent pay stub, Social Security benefits, etc.)